taizers/react-reader/README.md

 # The React Reader Project

-Main directory contains Frontend part of project/ and `/backend` directory contains backend part of project.
+Main directory contains Frontend part of project and `/backend` directory contains backend part of project.

 ## Backend part of project